Quorto: Background

 Quorto was a bay colt with a white star bred by Sheikh Mohammed's Godolphin organisation.
 He was sent into training with Charlie Appleby at Godolphin's British base in Newmarket, Suffolk.

-He was sired by Dubawi a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
-At stud, Dubawi has been a highly-successful breeding stallion, siring major winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.
+He was sired by Dubawi a son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
+At stud, Dubawi has been a successful breeding stallion, siring winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.
 Quorto's dam Volume was a high-class performer who won the Fillies' Trial Stakes and finished third in both the Epsom Oaks and the Irish Oaks.
 At the end of her racing career she was auctioned at Tattersalls in December 2014 and bought for 700,000 guineas by John Ferguson Bloodstock on behalf of Godolphin.
-She was a granddaughter of the outstanding staying mare Victoire Bleue who won the Prix du Cadran and Prix Gladiateur.
+She was a granddaughter of the mare Victoire Bleue, who won the Prix du Cadran and Prix Gladiateur.
 Victoire Bleue was in turn a granddaughter of Virunga who ran third to Allez France and Dahlia in the Prix de Diane and was a half-sister to Vitiges.